Meningitis - syphilitic; Neurosyphilis - syphilitic meningitis

 Go to the emergency room or call the local emergency number (such as 911) if you have seizures.

-Call your health care provider if you have a severe headache with fever or other symptoms, especially if you have a history of syphilis infection.
+Call your provider if you have a severe headache with fever or other symptoms, especially if you have a history of syphilis infection.

 Reviewed by: Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.